pde-rent/MathFonts/README.md

 Using Math fonts on your Web site
 ---------------------------------

-After building the fonts (see Build Instructions below), the processed fonts will be available in the `./dist` directory.
+The processed fonts are available in the `./dist` directory.
 Choose one family for your web site and place the corresponding subdirectory somewhere accessible.

 Make your pages link to the `mathfonts.css` stylesheet.
 The MathML formulas